sandalle/nst-nether/README.md

 NST Nether (Minecraft 1.16)
 ============================

 Never Stop Toasting Minecraft 1.16.5 modpack by Lolmer (a.k.a. sandalle).
 Just posting what I use for my family to play at home.
 This modpack is a kitchen sink modpack catering to my children (ages 8+) with magic (Botania and Ars Nouveou) for overcoming the world and extra bosses (Botania) , technology for automating resource gathering and processing (Mekanism and Immersive Engineering), and exploring other dimensions (RFTools Dimensions and The Abyss) and space (TBD) as the primary focuses.
-Some experimental mods (Ars Nouveou) are thrown in to give them a try.
+Some experimental mods (Plato's Transporters) are thrown in to give them a try.

 I may add/remove mods throughout the lifespan of this pack as my family's needs and wants change.